devsu/jasmine-spy/README.md

 # jasmine-spy
-Helper that works a shortcut to create jasmine spies that return values or promises
+Helper that works as a shortcut to create jasmine spies that return values or promises

 ## Installation